linkerd/linkerd/namerd/docs/config.md

   port: 9991
 ```

-namerd supports an administrative interface.
+Namerd supports an administrative interface.
 The exposed admin port and
 IP are configurable via a top-level `admin` section.

 Key | Default Value | Description